aniou/morfe/README.md

 ## Compatibility status

+### General

+- a preliminary DIP-switch support exists, so far only DIP6 (HI/LO graphics mode selector) is implemented, see ``conf/c256.ini`` for examples

 ### Memory map

 At this moment a sort-of FMX memory map is available, but GenX is on the horizont: